flucoma/flucoma-docs/doc/Stats.rst

   .. only_in:: sc

-     The parameter ``size`` is the number of previous control rate frames FluidStats will store and use to compute the statistics
+     The parameter ``history`` is the number of previous control rate frames FluidStats will store and use to compute the statistics

 :output: The [means] and [standard deviations] for each element of the original.